The Truth About Bar Soap vs. Body Wash (Plus the Best Toxic-Free Alternatives)

 4. ✅ No synthetic preservatives, thickeners, or foaming agents

-5. ✅ Multiple certifications including USDA-Certified Organic and Leaping Bunny Certified
+5. ✅ Multiple certifications, including USDA-Certified Organic and Leaping Bunny Certified

 2. Best Body Wash: Dr. Bronner’s Castile Soap